 It is snowing up here in Canada today!

 We already have a few inches of snow.
-This is our biggest snowfall so far and I know we will get a lot more.
+This is our biggest snowfall, and I know we will get much more.

-The kids are so excited and can’t wait to go play in it.
+The kids are so excited and can’t wait to play in it.

-Now, if you are heading off to work or are at work, I have a few exercises that will help loosen up your hips.
+Now, if you are heading off to work or are at work, I have a few exercises to help loosen up your hips.

 The exercises are from Eric Wong, enjoy!